Clinical Trials, Research Protocols, and Informed Participation

 Key Takeaways

-- Clinical trials answer structured questions about safety, dosing, efficacy, quality of life, prevention, screening, supportive care, or survivorship.
+- Clinical trials answer structured questions across phases 0 through IV about safety, dosing, efficacy, prevention, and supportive care.

 - Protocol adherence protects participant safety and data integrity; deviations, adverse events, and eligibility concerns require timely reporting.

-- Informed consent is an ongoing process, not a one-time signature, and participants may withdraw without losing standard care access.
+- Informed consent is an ongoing process, not a one-time signature, and participants may withdraw at any time without losing standard care.

 Clinical Trials, Research Protocols, and Informed Participation